theRusa/healthcare-data-analyst-portfolio/README.md

 # Healthcare Data Analyst Portfolio

+# About the author

+Rusa Maja Pedigo — healthcare operations and data.

+I spent three years in hospital referrals, prior authorization, and denials at a US health system, most recently as a team lead, and served as my department's Epic super user.
+The claims denials project here is the work I did every day.
+The readmissions and ED throughput projects are the reports I wished I'd had while doing it.

+Power BI · SQL · Advanced Excel · Python
+Belgrade, Serbia and Hartford, Connecticut
+LinkedIn · majapedigo@gmail.com

 Three end-to-end healthcare analytics projects, each built the way a working data analyst would: a business question, a clean data model, analytical SQL, a live Excel workbook, and a Power BI dashboard spec.
 All datasets are **synthetic** (NumPy, seed 42) — realistic but containing no real patient data.

 ![Sample dashboard](01_hospital_readmissions/images/dashboard.png)